CYCOGS® Education Page on Basic Types of Robots

 Another example is the creative Halluc II, with eight legs, with active wheels, allowing multiple modes of walking and wheeled movements.

-And this brings us to Wheeled Mobile Robotics
+And this brings us to Wheeled Mobile Robotics (WMR)

 Even under the Wheeled category, there are several sub-types of wheeled vehicles.